Azure-Samples/app-service-dotnet-manage-staging-and-production-slots-for-web-apps/README.md

 - csharp
 products:
 - azure
-services: App-Service
+extensions:
-platforms: dotnet
+- services: App-Service
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting started on managing staging and product slots for Web Apps in C# #

  Azure App Service basic sample for managing web apps.
   - Create 3 web apps in 3 different regions
   - Deploy to all 3 web apps
   - For each of the web apps, create a staging slot
   - For each of the web apps, deploy to staging slot
   - For each of the web apps, auto-swap to production slot is triggered
   - For each of the web apps, swap back (something goes wrong)

 ## Running this Sample ##